-- Listen to any concerns they may have. - Discuss/review a provision plan - Plan any additional support the child may need. - Discuss with parents / carers any referrals to outside professionals to support the child.
+- Listen to any concerns they may have. - Discuss/review a My Plan (DAF 2a)

+- Plan any additional support the child may need. - Discuss with parents / carers any referrals to outside professionals to support the child.

 Please note that the class teacher is regularly available afterschool to discuss a child's progress or any concerns parents may have and to share information about what is working well at home and school, so that similar strategies can be used.